GrottoPress/shield/docs/15-ACTION-PIPES.md

   Logs out the current user if their IP address changed from the one they originally used to log in.

+- `#pin_email_confirmation_to_ip_address`:

+  Invalidates email confirmation if the requester's IP address differs from the one they originally used to start the request.

 - `#pin_password_reset_to_ip_address`:

   Invalidates a password reset if the requester's IP address differs from the one they originally used to request the password reset.